-- Current NYU Shanghai junior students majoring in Business & Finance or Business & Marketing.
+- Current NYU Shanghai junior students majoring in Business & Finance, Business & Marketing, Economics and Data Science.

 - Students who will be in Shanghai for their entire senior year.
 Students studying away from Shanghai in the fall semester of their senior year will not be eligible for the program.